Engineering-Grade Explainable AI for Industrial Process Optimisation

 Entrepreneur Lead

 Xin Yee holds a PhD in Chemical Engineering from Loughborough University and specialises in applying AI to chemical process simulation.
-Continuing her research at the University of Surrey, she focuses on integrating life cycle assessment (LCA) into digital twins to enable sustainable process design.
+Continuing her research at the University of Surrey, she focuses on improving model transparency and interpretability in AI-driven process systems.
 She leads customer discovery, value proposition testing, and commercialisation strategy, ensuring EcoShift.ai meets industrial needs while driving business development and partnerships.

 Professor Jin Xuan